Business Statistics

 >

-A business transition matrix is an analytical tool used to assess the evolution of businesses over time based on their size.
-The matrix shows, in percentage terms, how businesses within one category in an initial year are distributed across various categories in a subsequent year.
-This facilitates the identification of business dynamics or growth patterns, providing key insights for designing public policies and business strategies.
+A business transition matrix is an analytical tool used to assess how businesses evolve over time based on their size.
+The matrix shows, in percentage terms, how businesses in a given category in an initial year are distributed across different categories in a subsequent year.
+This helps identify business dynamics and growth patterns, providing key insights for the design of public policies and business strategies.

-Between 2015 and 2024, notable progress was observed in business mobility, particularly among medium-sized and large enterprises.
-In 2015, 36.1% of medium-sized firms advanced to the large-enterprise category by 2024, reflecting sustained and robust growth.
-Large companies also demonstrated strong stability, with two out of three maintaining their classification.
-Meanwhile, 7.5% of small enterprises successfully moved up to higher categories (medium or large), showcasing successful growth stories within this segment.
-These results suggest that, despite existing challenges, many firms are seizing opportunities to grow and consolidate in higher categories, contributing to the strengthening of the country’s business landscape.
+For the 2015–2024 period, the results show significant progress in business mobility, particularly among medium-sized and large enterprises.
+For example, 36.1% of businesses classified as medium-sized in 2015 had moved into the large-enterprise category by 2024, reflecting sustained and significant growth.
+Large enterprises also show notable stability, with two out of every three maintaining their classification.
+It is also worth noting that 7.5% of small businesses managed to move up to higher categories, including those that became medium-sized or large enterprises, demonstrating successful growth cases within this segment.
+These results show that, despite existing challenges, many businesses find opportunities to grow and establish themselves in higher categories, contributing to the strengthening of the country’s business landscape.

-The chart displays the average number of years that formal MSMEs have been operating over a given period.
-This serves as an indicator of the stability, experience, and longevity of businesses in the formal market.
+The chart shows the average number of years that MSEs have been operating over a given period.
+It helps to analyze the stability, experience, and longevity of businesses in the formal market.

-Between 2019 and 2024, formal MSME operated for an average of 8 years, showing fairly stable performance over this period.
-Small enterprises, in particular, recorded an average of 8 years, lower than in 2023 (9 years).
+Between 2019 and 2024, formal MSEs had an average of 8 years of operation, showing a fairly stable trend over this period.
+Small enterprises, in particular, recorded an average of 8 years, lower than the figure reported in 2023 (9 years).

 Survival Rate of Formal MSMEs

-The chart illustrates the survival rate of MSMEs, calculated by comparing the number of MSMEs created in a base year with those still operating in subsequent years.
-This serves as a measure of MSMEs' resilience to economic challenges.
+The chart shows the survival rate of MSEs, calculated by comparing the number of MSEs created in a base year with the number of MSEs still operating in subsequent years.
+It helps measure the resilience of MSEs in the face of economic challenges.

-The survival rate of the MSME analyzed was 96.4% in their year of creation (2015).
-After the first year, 84.7% of firms remained in the market, and by the third year the survival rate had declined to 65.2%.
-After ten years, 34.2% of the MSMEs established in 2015 were still in operation.
+The survival rate of the MSE cohort analyzed was 96.4% in its year of creation (2015).
+After the first year, 84.7% of enterprises remained in the market, and by the third year, the survival rate had reached 65.2%.
+After ten years, 34.2% of the MSEs created in 2015 were still operating.

-*Operational businesses include those classified as active, under provisional closure, or in temporary suspension.
+*For the purposes of this analysis, operational businesses include those classified as active, under provisional inactive status, or under temporary suspension.

 Entry Rate of Formal MSMEs

-The chart displays the Gross Entry Rate (GER), which measures the percentage of businesses created in a given year relative to the total number of businesses operating in the same year.
+The chart presents the Gross Entry Rate (GER), which measures the percentage of enterprises created in a given year relative to the total number of enterprises operating in that same year.